Skip to content

 Answerbag

-Started in 2003, Answerbag is a website based on Q&A format.
-People post all sorts of questions, and others answer those questions to help them out with any problem.
+Started in 2003, Answerbag is a website based on the Q&A format.
+People post all sorts of questions, and others answer them to help them with any problem.

 The questions vary widely from everyday mundane affairs to medical, social, science and tech, politics and others.
-It works on a similar format to Quora The registration to the website is free and can be done via email or Facebook.
+It works in a similar format to Quora.
+Registration to the website is free and can be done via email or Facebook.

 Visit Answerbag here